Learning disability testing

 Both.
 Many adults pursue an evaluation to understand lifelong patterns and to obtain documentation for college or workplace accommodations.
 The testing is tailored to the person's age and goals.

-There's a lot of overlap.
+There is a lot of overlap.
 A learning disability evaluation focuses on identifying specific learning differences like dyslexia.
 Psychoeducational testing is often framed around obtaining formal documentation for 504 Plans, IEPs, and college accommodations.
-On your consult, we'll recommend the right fit for your goals.
+On your consult, the right fit for your goals is recommended.

 Will the report tell us exactly how to help?

 The report includes specific, practical recommendations for intervention, instruction, and accommodations based on the findings.
-It's written to be useful to parents, teachers, and tutors — not just clinicians.
+It is written to be useful to parents, teachers, and tutors — not just clinicians.

 Is this available by telehealth?

 Many components can be completed via secure telehealth where Dr. Armbrust is licensed (41 states & D.C. via PSYPACT).
-Some testing may be best in person; we'll confirm the right format for your situation during the consult.
+Some testing may be best in person; the right format for your situation is confirmed during the consult.

 Can a learning disability and ADHD occur together?

 Yes — they often co-occur.
-If attention is also a concern, we can incorporate relevant measures or point you toward our child ADHD or adult ADHD evaluations.
+If attention is also a concern, relevant measures can be incorporated, or you may be pointed toward the child ADHD or adult ADHD evaluations.

 Wondering if testing is the right next step?

-Start with a free 20-minute consult.
-We'll talk through what you're seeing and help you decide — no pressure, no obligation.
+Start with a free 20-minute consult — a chance to talk through what you are seeing and decide together, with no pressure and no obligation.